|Nutritional Guidelines (per serving)|

 Chancho en piedra is a version of the traditional Chilean salsa called pebre.
-Pebre is typically a mix of chopped onions and garlic, red chile pepper paste, green peppers, and cilantro.
+Pebre is typically a mix of chopped onions and garlic, red chili pepper paste, green peppers, and cilantro.
 Chancho en piedra usually has tomatoes and a more sauce-like consistency, as it's traditionally prepared in a stone mortar and pestle called a chancho en piedra.
 (The word chancho means "pig" but the verb chancar means "to grind" (and apparently comes from the Quechua language).
 The mortar may have had a name based on the word chancar but over time it changed to chancho.
 Some stone mortars do have "legs" and resemble animals).

 Interestingly, chancho en piedra is also the name of a Chilean funk rock band.

-To make chancho en piedra, the garlic, spices, chile peppers are ground to a smooth paste with the crushed tomatoes.
+To make chancho en piedra, the garlic, spices, and chili peppers are ground to a smooth paste with the crushed tomatoes.
 It's almost like an uncooked Italian pasta sauce.
 If you don't have a mortar and pestle, you can make this sauce in a food processor or blender instead.
-Feel free to adjust the amounts of chile pepper and seasonings to suit your personal taste, but the tomatoes should definitely be peeled.
+Feel free to adjust the amounts of chili pepper and seasonings to suit your personal taste, but the tomatoes should definitely be peeled.
 Serve this salsa with bread for dipping, cheese, or with plain unsweetened sopaipillas.

-- With a sharp knife, make two cuts through the skin of the tomatoes in the shape of an "x".
+With a sharp knife, make two cuts through the skin of the tomatoes in the shape of an "x".
 Place the tomatoes in a pot of boiling water for 1 minute.
 Remove and let cool, then peel skin from the tomatoes.

-- Peel the garlic cloves and place them in the mortar (or in a food processor or blender).
-Add the salt, peppercorns, and oregano and grind everything together to make a smooth paste.
+Peel the garlic cloves, and place them in the mortar (or in a food processor or blender).
+Add the salt, peppercorns, and oregano, and grind everything together to make a smooth paste.

-- Add the two chopped tomatoes to the mixture.
+Add the two chopped tomatoes to the mixture.
 Add the wine (to taste) and olive oil.
 Grind (or process) until smooth.
 Stir in the remaining finely chopped tomato.
 Season with salt and pepper to taste.

-Store salsa in the refrigerator for up to one week.
+- You can store the salsa in the refrigerator for up to one week.